See how your app install costs compare. Explore mobile acquisition cost benchmarks by industry, region, and platform

 Detailed observation of presented data

+The headline: global cost per app install (CPI) for Design shows a low, steady baseline for much of the period before two sharp uplifts that transform the year into one defined by spikes and volatility.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Design in all countries compared to the global benchmark.
+This analysis explores ad performance trends for Design in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs